ShahzaibParacha/SmartKitchen/worksheet.md

 ## Agile Planning

-We were able to wrap up all of our storues except for one in this iteration.
+We were able to wrap up all of our stories except for one in this iteration.
 This story can be found [here](https://code.cs.umanitoba.ca/3350-winter-2021-a01/refrigator-tracker-group-10/-/issues/22).
 This issue has been moved to iteration 2, and can be found under that milestone on GitLab.

 We did change the way we handle thresholds.
-The thresholds were initially supposed to be a rpedetermined value, so to paint a picture if the quantity of an item in the current invntory drops below 20%, we will add it to the grocery list automatically.
-But we instead changed and let the user decide the quantity they think is the minimum and twhenver the quanity dips below that number, the equivalent amount gets added to the grocery list.
+The thresholds were initially supposed to be a predetermined value, so to paint a picture if the quantity of an item in the current invntory drops below 20%, we will add it to the grocery list automatically.
+But we instead changed and let the user decide the quantity they think is the minimum and whenever the quanity dips below that number, the equivalent amount gets added to the grocery list.
 [This](https://code.cs.umanitoba.ca/3350-winter-2021-a01/refrigator-tracker-group-10/-/issues/21) is the story relevant to that.